 In 2006, RPU board member Judy Sconyers came back from her second trip to Uganda.
 She couldn’t get the young teen-age girls off her mind.
 She shared with her sister, Nancy Squires, the plight of these girls.
 After they finish primary school (7th grade), they have no opportunity for further education unless someone pays for it.
 Few parents have money for more schooling, and if there is a little money, boys are given preference.

 Judy and Nancy hatched an idea that became a life-changing program called “Nancy’s Girls.”
 Over 100 young women from Lukaya have been educated beyond their dreams because of this program.
 Most have completed college and are working in solid, income-producing jobs.
 The few who didn’t complete the program still have succeeded in breaking the cycle of poverty.
-Through Nancy’s Girl, they have more education and skills than 70% of their peers.
+Through Nancy’s Girls, they have more education and skills than 70% of their peers.
 This gives the girls a broader, richer perspective on their lives.
 It helps them to be self-reliant, increases their standard of living, and benefits their children.

 Career Opportunity Pathways (COP)